 Costa Rica is one of the most beautiful places throughout all of Central America.
 The country’s recently come into the limelight as one of the best places for people to settle down in if you’re looking for a quiet life after retirement.
 Owing to the convenient tax laws, the low cost of living and the generally peaceful life in Costa Rica, US expats are moving there in droves to get the most out of their wealth.

-I’ve personally gone to the country a couple of times myself and have come to love the country deeply for everything that it has to offer.
+I’ve personally visited the country myself and have come to love the place deeply for everything that it has to offer.
 A lot of people have come to me recently asking where they should settle down and it occurred to me that there’s a need for everyone to realize exactly what this paradise has to offer.

 The History Of Costa Rica